hypertidy/ncmeta/cran-comments.md

 ## Reverse dependencies

-The one dependency stars passes check with this version.
+The dependencies stars and ncdfgeom pass check with this version.